dtr-org/unit-e-desktop/README.md

 ### Development with Electron

-1. Start a Unit-e daemon with `united -regtest`.
+1. Start a Unit-e daemon with `united -regtest`, or, alternatively, pass a `--customdaemon` argument to the Electron application on step 3.
 2. In a terminal, run `ng serve --env=regtest` to start the Angular dev server and keep it running
 3. In another terminal, run `yarn run start:electron:dev --regtest --devtools` to start the Electron application.